Skatteetaten/mva-meldingen/docs/frontpage_eng/index.md

 ## Background
 The MEMO-project is developing a new tax return for VAT compensation (VAT return).
 The goal of the MEMO-project is to achieve better compliance, equal competitive conditions, simplification for reporting businesses, and a more effective administration of the VAT system.
 Some simplification is a result of changes in the VAT return; fever sources of errors, easier returns, and making it easier to fulfil the duty to provide information.
 A new VAT return will also provide new opportunities for guidance and dialog through validation before submission, and reminders for tasks.
-In addition, it will be possible to offer an increased degree of search and insight to achieve effectiveness and safety through digital reconciliation of the VAT return.
+In addition, it will be possible to offer an increased degree of access to information to achieve effectiveness and safety through digital reconciliation of the VAT return.
 There is also a desire for better interaction between accounting/ERP systems and Altinn/Tax Authority systems, for example automatic receipt for submitted VAT returns.

 ## What's new
 -	Common information structure and rules for all types of VAT returns